apugoneappu/streamlit_demo/README.md

 ### Steps to follow
 1. Install the requirements
 `pip install -r requirements.txt`
-1. Run any of the following files with the command
+2. Run any of the following files with the command
 `streamlit run <filename.py>`
    - `app1.py`
    - `app2.py`
    - `cropper.py`
    - `page.py`
    - `page_state.py`
+3. You can run the streamlit demo with
+`streamlit hello`

 ### Streamlit custom components
 Custom components are for additional widget functionality that is not covered by Streamlit widgets out-of-the-box